Hermine Braunsteiner

-Hermine Braunsteiner Ryan (July 16, 1919 – April 19, 1999) was an Austrian SS Helferin and female camp guard at Ravensbrück and Majdanek concentration camps, and the first Nazi war criminal to be extradited from the United States to face trial in the then West Germany.
+Hermine Braunsteiner Ryan (July 16, 1919 – April 19, 1999) was an Austrian SS Helferin and female camp guard at Ravensbrück and Majdanek concentration camps.
+She was the first Nazi war criminal to be extradited from the United States to face trial in West Germany.
 Braunsteiner was known to prisoners of Majdanek concentration camp as the "Stomping Mare" and was said to have beaten prisoners to death, thrown children by their hair onto trucks that took them to be murdered in gas chambers, hanged young prisoners and stomped an old prisoner to death with her jackboots.

-Braunsteiner was convicted for her complicity in murders of over 1000 people, and sentenced to life imprisonment by the District Court of Düsseldorf on April 30, 1981.
+Braunsteiner was convicted for her complicity and collaborating in murders of over 1,000 people during the Holocaust.
+She was sentenced to life imprisonment by the District Court of Düsseldorf on April 30, 1981.
 She was released on health grounds in 1996, and died three years later.

-Life
+Early life

-Braunsteiner was born in Vienna, the youngest child in a strictly observant Roman Catholic working class family.
-Her father, Friedrich Braunsteiner, was a chauffeur for a brewery and/or a butcher.
-Hermine lacked the means to fulfill her aspiration to become a nurse, and worked as a maid.
-From 1937 to 1938, she worked in England for an American engineer's household.
+Braunsteiner was born in Vienna, the youngest of seven children in a strictly observant Roman Catholic family, variously described as petite bourgeoisie (kleinbürgerlich) or working class.
+Her father, Friedrich Braunsteiner, was a butcher and a chauffeur for a brewery owner, while her mother was a washwoman and custodian.
+She was raised under impoverished circumstances in the Nußdorf suburb of Döbling.

+Braunsteiner graduated from Hauptschule in 1933 with aspirations to become a nurse.
+Due to the death of her father in 1934, however, she was required to find employment to support the family and thus unable to enter nursing school.
+Braunsteiner worked as a maid, mostly in Vienna, though she briefly moved to live with relatives in the Netherlands for three months in summer 1936.
+Upon her return, she was hired as an assembly worker at the brewery her father formerly worked for.

+Anschluss

-In 1938, Braunsteiner became a German citizen after the Anschluss.
-She returned to Vienna from England and the same year relocated to Germany for a job at the Heinkel aircraft works in Berlin.
+From 1937 to May 1938, Braunsteiner worked in London for an American engineer's household, but returned to Austria following the Anschluss, fearing possible internment by the British government in the event of war.
+Having become a German citizen through the annexation, Braunsteiner filed a request to undergo nurse training with the Blaue Schwesternschaft in Berlin, to no success.
+In August of the same year, she relocated to Germany for a job at a munition factory in Grüneberg before moving to Berlin to work at the Heinkel aircraft works.

+World War II

 Camp guard at Ravensbrück

-At the urging of her landlord, a German policeman, Braunsteiner applied for a better paying job supervising prisoners, quadrupling her income in time.
-She began her training on August 15, 1939, as an Aufseherin under Maria Mandel at Ravensbrück concentration camp.
+Unsatisfied with the menial labour, Braunsteiner found out through her landlord, a Fürstenberg police officer, that the recently established Ravensbrück concentration camp had open contractual positions for female supervisors (Aufseherinnen), with a weekly salary of 64 mark, quadruple her current income.
+She began her training at Ravensbrück on August 15, 1939, under Maria Mandl, receiving the service number 38.
 She remained there after the start of World War II, and the influx of new prisoners from occupied countries.
-After three years, a disagreement with Mandel led Braunsteiner to request a transfer in October 1942.
+After three years, a disagreement with Mandl led Braunsteiner to request a transfer in October 1942.